startupjs/startupjs/README.md

 ## Docker development

-Alternatively you can run a docker development image which has mongo and redis already built in.
+Alternatively you can run a docker development image which has node, yarn, mongo and redis already built in.
 You only need `docker` for this.
 And it works everywhere -- Windows, MacOS, Linux.

 Keep in mind though that since the docker uses its own driver to mount folders, the